About the County

 Arrange for a friend or relative in another town to be a communication contact for the extended family.

 Learn the emergency plans of the family's schools, day-care centers, workplaces, and clubs.

 Make a habit of tuning in to daily weather forecasts and be aware of changing conditions.
 The Emergency Broadcast System on commercial radio and TV stations will announce a WATCH if an emergency situation is expected and a WARNING if it is imminent or in progress.

-Be prepared to take care of yourself and your family for up to five days.
+Be prepared to take care of yourself and your family for up to two weeks..

 Take emergency drinking water from melting ice cubes, water heater, and canned fruits and vegetables.

 Don't drink municipal tap water, or water from any questionable sources, until it has been strained with a clean cloth and treated.
 To treat water add ten drops of chlorine bleach to each gallon of water, mix well, and let stand for about 30 minutes.